aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/features.md

 <a id="0x1_features_AGGREGATOR_V2_API"></a>

-Whether the Aggregator V2 API feature is enabled.
-Once enabled, the functions from aggregator_v2.move will be available for use.
+Whether the Aggregator V2 API feature is enabled.<br/> Once enabled, the functions from aggregator_v2.move will be available for use.<br/> Lifetime: transient
-Lifetime: transient

 <pre><code>const AGGREGATOR_V2_API: u64 &#61; 30;<br/></code></pre>